amaranth-lang/amaranth/docs/platform/gowin.rst

 Gowin
 #####

-.. py:module:: amaranth.vendor.gowin
+.. currentmodule:: amaranth.vendor

-The :mod:`amaranth.vendor.gowin` module provides a base platform to support Gowin toolchains.
+The :class:`GowinPlatform` class provides a base platform to support Gowin toolchains.

 The Apicula and Gowin toolchains are supported.